patroashish/InsightClient/README.md

 a.
 The main Insight server to collect the aforementioned statistics from the clients: https://github.com/patroashish/InsightMainServer

 b.
-The ping measurement server that performs lightweight network latency measurements over both UDP and TCP to measure network performance (over cellular/WiFi networks) between the server the client applications: https://github.com/patroashish/InsightPingServer
+The ping measurement server performs lightweight network latency measurements over UDP and TCP to measure network latency between the server and the application (over cellular/WiFi): https://github.com/patroashish/InsightPingServer

 Add the following line of code to the Android applications to use Insight.